tripplet/google-music-helper/README.md

 * multimedia keys

 Known Limitations
 =================

-* only working with chrome
+* not working with headset buttons
-* Gooble Music tab has to be open

 Screenshot
 ==========